gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    other non-application data to its peer at any point in time.
 Thus, enabling DTLS 1.3 Key Updates for example.
-   All DTLS message will be sent by means of SCTP user messages with DTLS-SCTP PPID as specified in
+   All DTLS message will be sent by means of SCTP user messages with the DTLS Chunk Key-Management Messages PPID as specified in
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

 ~~~~~~~~~~~ aasvg